 Majority of content on most websites is in text format.
 It is unfortunate that this important part of any website’s user experience is often the most neglected one.
 Even in this list, it appeared at number 9.

-However, it is one of the most important and crucial element that could shape your site’s visual appeal.
+However, it is one of the most important and crucial elements that could shape your site’s visual appeal.

 You need to make sure that the text on your website is easily readable on all devices.
 It shouldn’t be too small or else users will have to squint or zoom in to read it.
 Use font sizes that are large enough on smaller screens.